Mike-Rouse/Mike-Rouse.github.io/index.md

 ### 3:10 AM — First-Person Horror Slice · PC · In-Development {#three-ten-am}

-**3:10 AM** is a 15–20 minute first-person haunted-house slice for PC.
+**3:10 AM** is a 15–20 minute first-person PC haunted-house horror slice for PC.
 You’re a paranormal investigator trapped in a single home.
 Find three Death Facts — Location, Means Object, Manner of Death — to complete the Death Profile, then perform the Rite of Unbinding as a demonic presence raises pressure and triggers hunts.
-Built in **Unity 6/HDRP** with gamepad + keyboard/mouse parity, readable interaction, safe saves, and a Steam-ready pipeline (depots/branches, scripted uploads).
+Built in Unity 6/HDRP with gamepad + keyboard/mouse parity and readable interaction.
+In progress: safe PC-style saves, settings, and a Steam-ready pipeline (depots/branches, scripted uploads).

 {% include video id="F-aJi8AOgAU" provider="youtube" caption="3:10 AM — PC gameplay clip (controller + interaction + inner monologue)." %}